 “I dive into the circumstances of every OSHA matter that crosses my desk to get the best results for my client.
 I feel good about that.”

 — Ian McNeill

 Ian McNeill represents clients in all types of civil litigation matters, including contract disputes, construction defects, business disputes, fraud cases, and property cases.
-Ian also represents clients in OSHA defense cases and working with experts to design custom, worksite-specific OSHA compliance and training programs.
+Ian also specializes in representing clients in OSHA defense cases and working with experts to design custom, worksite-specific OSHA compliance and training programs.
 Ian is detail-oriented, strategic, and tenacious and is willing to simply outwork the other side.
 He leaves no stone unturned and pursues every avenue on behalf of his clients.

 Ian began his legal career in the Harris County District Attorney’s Office, where he tried a wide range of misdemeanor and felony cases.
 As a result of his time as a prosecutor, he is fearless walking into a courtroom.
 After his tenure as a prosecutor, Ian turned to private practice, where he represented clients both in the prosecution and defense of a broad spectrum of cases.
 Ian utilizes his prosecutorial and civil litigation experience to evaluate each case with a unique perspective and advise his clients accordingly.

 Although a native Houstonian, Ian is Scottish at heart and enjoys playing the bagpipes.
 At home, he is constantly in search of wall space because of his other hobby, outdoor photography.
 Last, but certainly not least, Ian and his wife have a son and a daughter who are just the right combination of love and mischief.

 Primary Focus & Experience